was born in Margate,

 the Daily Telegraph, Times, Express, Coast and a host of other publications.
 I am a regular guest on TV shows such as BBC Breakfast and Sky News, where I talk about Britain, Britishness, identity and pop culture.
 I also pop up as an expert on Britishness and Englishness on radio.

-I also write the odd exhibition
+I also work as a creative consultant and write the odd exhibition